MSena/GetCleanDataCourseProject/CodeBook.md

 ## Script Overview

 I created a computer script (in R - run_analysis.R) that takes the raw data as input and produces the tidy data I'm sharing as output (finalTable.txt).
-I script is profusely commented, so I invite you to take a look at it.
+The script is profusely commented, so I invite you to take a look at it.

 It first sets the working environment to the folder containing the data folder ("./UCI _HAR_Dataset/).
 It then reads the data from several txt files provided and merges them into one single data.frame (fullData), linking subjects to activities to measurements data, regardless of the previous partition (test/train).